hazelcast/fraud-detection-python/README.md

 export KAFKA_CLUSTER_SECRET=<ask your kafka admin>
 export KAFKA_CLUSTER_ENDPOINT=<ask your kafka admin>
 ```
-NOTE: YOur Kafka admin had previously created a Confluent Kafka Cluster with a topic (10 partitions) holding the transactions that will be run through the Hazelcast real-time inference pipeline
+NOTE: Your Kafka admin had previously created a Confluent Kafka Cluster with a topic (10 partitions) holding the transactions that will be run through the Hazelcast real-time inference pipeline

 # STEP 2: Load Customer and Merchant data to Hazelcast (In-Memory data store)